DefinitelyTyped/DefinitelyTyped/README.md

   If you make breaking changes, do not forget to [update a major version](#if-a-library-is-updated-to-a-new-major-version-with-breaking-changes-how-should-i-update-its-type-declaration-package).
 - [Run `pnpm test <package to test>`](#running-tests).

-When you make a PR to edit an existing package, `dt-bot` should @-mention previous authors.
+When you make a PR to edit an existing package, `dt-bot` should @-mention the package's owners.
 If it doesn't, you can do so yourself in the comment associated with the PR.

 #### Create a new package